 I was so damn sick of the internal booze chatter.
 And despite being terrified by the prospect, my intuition was guiding me to explore whether my life would be better if I didn’t drink at all.

 When I finally made the decision to quit, I felt an unexpected emotion.
 Relief.
 I’d stopped running on the hamster wheel, I was getting off and out of the cage.
 I felt hopeful that I could now move forward.

 The booze chatter in my head slowly but surely subsided.
 The “Should I?
 Shouldn’t I?” stopped because I’d made that one critical decision: “I don’t”.

 As my mental space opened up, I was free to explore more important and exciting things with my thoughts.
 What do I actually want to do with my life?
 How can I be of service to others?
 What do I like to do for fun?
 What areas of my life do I want to work on?
 I think you’ll agree that these thoughts are much better for the soul than “should I have another drink?”.

-As hard as it may sound if you’re reading this and still trying (and failing) to moderate, abstinence is so much easier.
-At least that has been my experience and the experience of many of our Thrivalist students.
+As hard as it may sound if you’re reading this and still trying (and failing) to moderate, abstinence can be so much easier.

 And the great thing about abstinence is that if you try it and find (after giving it a good go!) that your life isn’t better without alcohol in it, you can always go back to drinking.
 So really, if moderation isn’t working out well for you, you have nothing to lose by trying sobriety.